The declaration types

 property(name:quoted_string) { <math-body> }

-A distribution can create one copy of all state variables with this component in their location (whether or not that happens in practice comes down to several factors - will be documented later).
+A distribution over an index set can potentially distribute all state variables with this component in their location.
 It can also be used to distribute parameter groups.

 If a property has a math body, that is called the “default code” for that property.
 If you create a state variable (var) with that property as its last location component and the state variable itself doesn’t have a math body, the default code will be used instead.
 Note that the default code will be resolved separately per state variable it is used for, using the state variable location as the context location.
 However, the scope it is resolved in is still the scope it is declared in.